 Indeed, Swissport, who use Yodeck Digital Signage in their offices, describe office digital signage as a very versatile tool.
 “It’s a single solution for a lot of different applications.
 It leaves you with a lot of options to market or communicate internally or externally… (digital signage) is the modern application (of the office posting board) which is easier to use, cleaner in the work environment, and which allows people to still share information very easily.”

 Our survey results also emphasize a correlation between digital signage and how driven workers are.
-Specifically, 86% of respondents believe that digital signage in their offices increases employee motivation.
+Specifically, 86% of respondents believe that digital signage for internal communications increases employee motivation.
 Typically, displaying digital dashboards and company goals helps teams achieve targets and develop a sense of belonging.

 69% say using digital signage helps retain valuable employees

 Employee retention is more important than ever.
 According to Gartner, employee annual voluntary turnover is likely to jump nearly 20% this year.
 That’s a leap from an annual average of 31.9 million employees quitting their jobs (pre pandemic) to 37.4 million quitting in 2022.
 Moreover, in today’s competitive job market, studies have found that the cost of replacing an employee can range from one-half to two times of their annual salary.